-I enjoy wine.
+We enjoy wine.
 A lot.
-I am not a wine professional.
-I hold no certifications; I have no experience in the wine industry.
-I just enjoy tasting and drinking wine.
+We are not wine professionals.
+We hold no certifications; we have no experience in the wine industry.
+We just enjoy tasting and drinking wine, and exploring wine regions.

-Most of the wines I drink are from California, mainly because that is where I live, so when I go wine tasting, that’s what I buy.
-Still, I do favor California, with a preference for Napa and Sonoma Cabernet Sauvignon (particularly those from the Rutherford and Alexander Valley AVA’s), Anderson Valley Sauvignon Blanc and Pinot Noir, and Sierra Foothills Zinfandel, Syrah, Sangiovese, and Barbera.
-Nevertheless, I enjoy wines from other states (Oregon Pinot Noir; Washington Merlot), and all over the world.
-I have an affinity for Spain (Rioja), Italy (Tuscans, Montepulciano d’Abruzzo, Barolo), and France (Red Bordeaux, Loire Sauvignon Blanc).
-I enjoy finding affordable wines from under-rated regions.
+Most of the wines we drink are from California, mainly because that is where we live, so when we go wine tasting, that’s what we buy.
+Nevertheless, we enjoy wines from other states in the U.S., and all over the world.
+We have an affinity for Spain (Rioja, Cariñena), Italy (Tuscany, Montepulciano d’Abruzzo, Barolo), and France (Red Bordeaux, Loire Sauvignon Blanc).
+We enjoy finding affordable wines from under-rated regions.

-Over the years I have tasted several hundred wines, and can only recall three that were so bad I could not drink them.
-(One of those was early in my wine journey and I now believe it was corked, but I didn’t know it at the time.)
-While I have favorites, and prefer big, bold reds, I haven’t met a grape – red or white – that I don’t enjoy in some measure.
+Over the years we have tasted several hundred wines, and can only recall a handful that were so bad we could not drink them.
+(One of those was early in my (Kent) wine journey and I now believe it was corked, but I didn’t know it at the time.)
+While we have favorites, and prefer big, bold reds, we haven’t met a grape – red or white – that we don’t enjoy in some measure.

-If you’d like to reach me directly, or are interested in having me review your wine (samples gladly accepted), please send an e-mail to appetiteforwine (at) gmail (dot) com.
+If you’d like to reach us directly, or are interested in having us review your wine (samples gladly accepted), please send an e-mail to appetiteforwine (at) gmail (dot) com.
 Cheers!